How Many WordPress Plugins Are There? How Many Do You Really Need For Your Website?

 Are All WordPress Plugins Free?

-Not all WordPress plugins are free.
+Not all WordPress plugins are free (but these awesome free WordPress plugins are ;).
 In fact, most plugins are either premium or based on a freemium model, giving you limited features of the free version.

 Developers, like everyone else, need money to survive and maintain their products.
 Remember that development work is complex and requires a lot of time and experience.